Bubba898/cluster-config-initial/README.md

 - METALLB_L2_RANGE: IP range for MetalLB (default single IP: `192.168.178.240-192.168.178.240`)
 - GITLAB_HOST: GitLab FQDN (e.g., `gitlab.example.com`)
 - REGISTRY_HOST: Registry FQDN (e.g., `registry.example.com`)

+### Temporary fork for bootstrapping (YOUR_GIT_REPO_URL)
+To get Flux running before the in-cluster GitLab is available, use a temporary remote (your fork) as `YOUR_GIT_REPO_URL`, then switch to the in-cluster GitLab later.

+1) Create a temporary repo (fork or new project) on any reachable Git provider (e.g., GitHub/GitLab.com):
+   - Fork this repository to your own account, or create an empty repo and push this code there.
+   - Copy its Git URL (SSH recommended), e.g. `git@github.com:your-user/cluster-config.git`.

+2) Point Flux to your temporary repo:
+   - Edit `cansible/group_vars/all.yml` and set:
+     - `bootstrap_git_repo_url` → your fork URL

+3) Bootstrap using the temporary repo (see "Bootstrap Flux" below).
+Flux will reconcile from this remote and deploy the stack, including GitLab.

+4) After GitLab is up in-cluster, switch Flux to the in-cluster GitLab repository:
+   - Create a new project in your in-cluster GitLab (e.g., at `https://GITLAB_HOST/`), e.g. `infrastructure/cluster-config`.
+   - Add the in-cluster GitLab as a new remote and push all branches/tags:
+     ```bash
+     git remote add incluster git@GITLAB_HOST:group/cluster-config.git
+     git push incluster --all
+     git push incluster --tags
+     ```
+   - Update `clusters/home/flux-system/gotk-sync.yaml` to set `spec.url` to the in-cluster GitLab URL (SSH or HTTPS).
+   - Apply the updated sync manifest so Flux starts reconciling from the new remote:
+     ```bash
+     kubectl apply -f clusters/home/flux-system/gotk-sync.yaml
+     ```
+   - (Optional) Remove the temporary remote from your local repo.

 ## Bootstrap Flux
 1) Install Flux components (CRDs and controllers):